SEMICeu/documentation/editorial_flow.md

    This public URL provides the HTML representation of the Core Vocabulary.
 By doing a final check of this URL, the editor ensures quality of work.

- (An example of the data specfication page - including all artefacts and contextual information - can be found [at this link](https://semiceu.github.io/Core-Person-Vocabulary/releases/2.00/)).
+ (An example of the data specification page - including all artefacts and contextual information - can be found [at this link](https://semiceu.github.io/Core-Person-Vocabulary/releases/2.00/)).